Freemasonry in Costa Rica

-Freemasonry begins in Costa Rica at the same time as in Central America during the course of the 19th century.
-Regular masonry begins when it was founded by Costa Rican Catholic priest Francisco Calvo, ex-Chaplain General of the Army of Costa Rica during the Filibuster War of 1856, who introduced regular masonry in Central America in 1865.
-However, there is evidence of the existence of "non-regular" Lodges active after the Independence and before.
-Prominent Costa Rican figures of politics, literature, art and science, including several presidents of the Republic, were Freemasons.
+Freemasonry began in Costa Rica at the same time as in Central America, during the course of the 19th century.
+Regular masonry was established by Costa Rican Catholic priest Francisco Calvo, ex-Chaplain General of the Army of Costa Rica during the Filibuster War of 1856, who introduced regular masonry to Central America in 1865.
+However, there is evidence of the existence of "non-regular" Lodges active both before and after Costa Rican Independence.
+Many prominent Costa Rican figures of politics, literature, art and science, including several presidents of the Republic, were Freemasons.